 When I was preparing to study abroad in Stockholm last spring, I applied for the Gilman scholarship for the fall semester, hoping to have extra funds for fika—a Swedish coffee break—and other very important cultural activities.
 Unfortunately, I and many other of my classmates did not receive the scholarship.
 After I was rejected the first time, I did more research on how to win the scholarship and got it the second round to travel this summer to London!
 I hope that my extra tips will be helpful to you for the first time you apply.

-The application cycle for the Gilman scholarship is year-round, but it has deadlines for the Fall, Spring, and Summer sessions.
 Below are some tips to help you become a Gilman scholar.

 1. Pick a Study Abroad Program That is Within Gilman’s Guidelines of Countries.

 The government only funds students to travel to countries considered to have a Level 1 or 2 safeness, or countries that speak languages that are rare and/or important to the US.
 Before you move ahead, make sure the country you want to study in is actually allowed to be funded by Gilman.
 If you’re interested in the CAPA Global Cities program, all of the available cities should be eligible for the scholarship.